 COVID-19 - Preventative measures and restrictions

-Preventative measures and restrictions are in place and may vary depending on the risk level assigned to each region (yellow, orange or red).
+Preventative measures and restrictions are in place and may vary depending on the risk level assigned to each region (white, yellow, orange or red).

 In red regions, you must stay inside your home or accommodations unless you need to perform essential activities.